alirzamahmoodi/whole-body-pet-from-ct/README.md

 - **Hardware**: A machine with an Nvidia GTX or RTX series GPU supporting CUDA 10.1 or higher is recommended (Tested also with CUDA 12.4).
 - **Software**: Python 3.9, PyTorch 2.5.0, torchvision 0.20.0 and other dependencies listed in the `environment.yml`.

+The codebase successfully ran with two different environments.
+The first environment utilized Python 3.7 with CUDA 10.1 and PyTorch 1.7.1, a configuration suitable for legacy GPUs and older dependencies.
+In contrast, the second environment leveraged Python 3.9, CUDA 12.4, and PyTorch 2.5.0 for newer setups compatibility.
+The `environment.yml` file contains the latest environment setup.
 Set up the environment using:
 ```bash
 conda env create -f environment.yml
 conda activate mahmoodi-pix2pixhd